 Get on the Cutting Edge of Routing & Switching at Erie Institute of Technology (EIT)

-With EIT’s Network and Database Professional Program, you can meet the increasing demand for efficient switching and routing protocols and technologies.
+With EIT’s IT Specialist Program, you can meet the increasing demand for efficient switching and routing protocols and technologies.
 You can develop the strategies needed today to protect network security and maintain our highly interconnected communication systems.

 This 21-month program will prepare you to work in the rapidly developing sector of networking and infrastructure management in IT.
 You’ll learn how to deploy networks, ensure the reliability and consistency of those networks, handle problems, and reduce the risk of network failure.
 You’ll also learn how to manage databases and make sure data is secure.